TS-CUBED/haemoFoam/README.md

 The current development is on OpenFOAM v2112, but the haemodynamics/haemorheology model will work on foam-extend, the Windkessel model is only implemented in OF (ESI).

+## If you want to use haemoFoam

+HaemoFoam is published under the GPL (as is OpenFoam).
+You are, therefore, free to use it.
+I would ask you for two things, though:

+1. Please reference my work, if you use haemoFoam in your research and publications
+2. Please contribute back to haemoFoam and don't just fork it.
+I would hope we can develop this together in a mutually useful direction
+3. Please get in touch and let me know what you want to do.
+I an happy to collaborate.

 ## Reference:

 Schenkel, T.; Halliday, I. Continuum Scale Non Newtonian Particle Transport Model for Hæmorheology.
 Mathematics 2021, 9, 2100. https://doi.org/10.3390/math9172100